List of Cyborg 009 characters: 00 Cyborgs

-She has enhanced vision and hearing, allowing her to see through walls and sense objects an enormous distance away; and is also an excellent pilot, technician, and a machine whiz.
+The only female member of the team, 003 has enhanced vision and hearing, allowing her to see through walls and sense objects an enormous distance away, Through her experiences with the group, she also becomes an excellent pilot, technician, and mechanic.
+During Conclusion: GOD'S WAR, 001 unlocks her latent psychic abilities and grants her clairvoyance, precognition, and telepathy.

 Françoise was originally a ballet dancer from France.
 Her brother Jean (Jean-Paul in the English dub), a member of the French Air Force returning to Paris on a one-week leave, was to meet Françoise at the train station.
 However, she was kidnapped by Black Ghost operatives, despite repeated attempts by her brother to save her along the way.
-In the third anime series, Black Ghost offers a fake professional dancing career so they can kidnap her.
-She is the only female member of the team, 003 rarely fights though she will when needed and she's often seen either directing the battle under Gilmore's guidance or caring for 001.
-In the 2001 anime, she was one of the 00 Cyborgs who were frozen until more advanced technology and procedures were developed; she's chronologically in her 50s, being 19 when captured.
-Her jobs include reconnaissance, advance warning, and caring for 001.
-She and Joe seem to have a romantic relationship.
+In the 2001 anime series, Black Ghost offers a fake professional dancing career so they can kidnap her.
+003 rarely fights, lacking the same combat ability as most of her companions, and is often seen either directing missions under Gilmore's guidance or caring for 001.
+She was one of the 00 Cyborgs who were frozen until more advanced technology and procedures were developed.
+As such, she is chronologically in her 50s, being 19 when captured.
+Among the 00 Cyborg team, she and Joe are closest, having a budding romantic relationship by the end.